Top 5 tips to better organize the harvest

 Sources:

-10 Tips for a Successful Harvest Day; WineMaker Magazine
+• Wes Hagen.
+10 Tips for a Successful Harvest Day.
+WineMaker Magazine.
+Retrieved in September 2015 (online).

 eVineyard harvest labor performance tracking app